Stability conditions and the $A_2$ quiver: Autoequivalences and t-structures

 \end{itemize} \end{prop}

-\begin{proof} Part (a) follows from the explicit description of tilts given in Prop. \ref{tilts} since any element of $\Auts(\D_n)$ takes the canonical heart $\A$ to a reachable full heart.
-Part (b) was proved by Seidel and Thomas \cite{ST}.
-Part (c) is immediate from Cor. \ref{powers}.
-Part (d) then follows from the fact that $\tau$ generates the centre of $\Br_3$, since any shift $[d]$ lying in $\Sph(\D)$ is necessarily central and hence corresponds to a multiple of $\tau$. \end{proof}
+\begin{proof} Part (a) follows from the explicit description of tilts given in Prop. \ref{tilts}, since any element of $\Auts(\D_n)$ takes the canonical heart $\A$ to a full reachable heart.
+Part (b) is then immediate from the definitions of $\Sigma$ and $\Upsilon$.
+It was proved in \cite{ST} that there is an injective group homomorphism $\rho\colon \Br_3\to \Aut(\D_n)$ sending the generator $\sigma_i$ to the twist functor $\Tw_{S_i}$.
+By Lemma \ref{powers}(b) this induces a surjective homomorphism $\bar{\rho}\colon \Br_3\to \Sph(\D_n)$.
+It is immediate from Lemma \ref{powers} and the definition of $\Upsilon$ that $\bar{\rho}(\tau)=[4-3n]$, which gives (d).
+Note that if $g\in \Br_3$ satisfies $\bar{\rho}=1$, then the autoequivalence $\rho(g)$ is negligible, so commutes with the autoequivalences $\Tw_{S_i}$, which shows that $g$ must be central.
+But then $g$ must be a power of $\tau$ which, by (d), implies that $g$ is the identity.
+This completes the proof of (c).
+Part (e) again follows from the fact that $\tau$ generates the centre of $\Br_3$, since any shift $[d]$ lying in the subgroup $\Sph(\D)\subset \Aut_*(\D_n)$ is necessarily central. \end{proof}

 It will be useful to introduce the quotient group